Many people brush their teeth daily, yet still experience cavities or gum problems.

 • ideal for hard-to-reach areas

-Perfect as a supplement to the toothbrush.
+Perfect as a supplement to your toothbrush.

 Combine interdental care + enamel protection

-The best oral hygiene is achieved by combining:
+The best oral hygiene comes from combining:

 • Toothbrush → basic cleaning